From left to right: Bailey Frederick, Maddie Lafollette, Patrick Thompson, Lexie Myers, Jacob Bolander and Susan Miley

-“The primary purpose of creating Teens Against Distracted Driving, was to not only raise awareness of distracted driving, but to specifically target teenage drivers as they become licensed and enter our roadways,” stated Tim Miley, owner of The Miley Legal Group.
+“The primary purpose of creating Teens Against Distracted Driving was to not only raise awareness of distracted driving but to specifically target teenage drivers as they become licensed and enter our roadways,” stated Tim Miley, owner of The Miley Legal Group.

 “It means a lot to me that others, especially teenagers, are motivated to help spread the word about distracted driving,” said Jason Epstein.
-“Teenagers are the biggest group that are affected by this problem because this is their primary form of communication.
+“Teenagers are the biggest group who are affected by this problem because this is their primary form of communication.
 If we continue educating others about the dangers of distracted driving, we can help keep our roads safe for everyone,” continued Jason.